hyperchris/Tools/README.md

 ### Usage
 - Download the folder
-- Past the list of URLs into the 'url_download.txt' (each URL should be in a single line)
+- Paste all URLs into the 'url_download.txt' (each URL should be in a single line)
 - Open your terminal, 'cd' to the 'BatchDownload' folder.
-Then use command: *python multi_download.py* to run the script.
+Then use command: ``python multi_download.py`` to run the script.
 - Wait till the program prints 'done'.
 All downloaded files can be found in the folder called 'download_dir'.